Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 --member-cluster-id ${AKS_FLEET_CLUSTER_2_ID}
 ```

-Once the `az fleet member create` command has completed for both AKS clusters, we can verify they have both been added and enabled for Fleet running the `kubectl get memberclusters` command.
+Once the `az fleet member create` command has completed for both AKS clusters, we can verify they have both been added and enabled for Fleet running the following command.

 ```bash
 kubectl get memberclusters